GEMBA (studio)

-GEMBA Inc. (株式会社ゲンバ, Kabushiki-gaisha Genba) is a Japanese animation studio subsidiary of Digital Frontier that specializes in the production of 3DCG animation and anime.
+GEMBA Inc. (株式会社ゲンバ, Kabushiki-gaisha Genba) is a Japanese animation studio that specializes in the production of 3DCG animation and anime.

 Establishment

-The company was established in 2006 as a sub-contracting studio that specialized in 3DCG production, and was involved with various works such as Psycho-Pass and Noblesse.
-In 2016, Gemba released its first major production, an iteration of Kentaro Miura's Berserk co-animated with 2D studio Millepensee.
+The company was established in 2006 as a sub-contracting studio and subsidiary of Digital Frontier that specialized in 3DCG production.
+In 2016, Gemba released its first production as a primary contractor, an iteration of Kentaro Miura's Berserk co-animated with 2D studio Millepensee.
 Despite a decade of experience with 3DCG, the series received harsh criticism towards its CG animation from viewers and critics alike.
 Reception to the studio's second major production, The Magnificent Kotobuki, has been more positive, contrastly.